CPT-Dawn/EXT-YouTube-Playback-Speed-Finish-Time-Estimator/README.md

 ## 🚀 Installation

-1. Download and install the extension from the [Chrome Web Store](#).
+1. Download and install the extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/youtube-playback-speed-fi/albpnoibahehboglkghilhljilchnfbo?authuser=0&hl=en).
-2. Pin the extension for easy access.
-3. Start watching videos with a more productive, seamless experience!
+2. Start watching videos with a more productive, seamless experience!

 ---

 ## 🛠️ How to Use

 1. Open any YouTube video.
-2. Find the **Playback Speed Finish Time Calculator** at the top of your screen.
+2. Find the **Playback Speed Finish Time Calculator** at the top of recommended video section.
 3. Adjust the speed and see the estimated finish time instantly.
 4. Track your progress with the real-time progress bar and enjoy efficient viewing.